-Summer’s coming (as hard as it is to believe right now) and here's an often cited scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching a movie, when suddenly he/she hears awful sound; drip... drip... drip.
-They look over to see the household pet licking at a puddle that's steadily forming on the dining room floor.
-In a flash: Concern, stress, and that ”oh brother!” feeling.
-Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-No – the air conditioning equipment may be frozen.
-This can happen anywhere, from Gaithersburg to Africa, regardless of summer heat.
+Summer’s coming (we promise) and here’s an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching a movie, when suddenly he/she hears dreadful sound; drip… drip… drip.
+They turn their head to see the cat licking at a puddle that’s gradually forming on the dining room floor.
+In a flash: Anxiety, stress, and that sinking feeling.
+How did the leak start?; water heater, leaky toilet, shower, faucet?
+Nope – the central air conditioner is frozen solid.
+This can strike anywhere, from Fort Lauderdale to Thailand, regardless of climate.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Gaithersburg area home.
+When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Lauderdale area home.
 Usually there are two factors why the evaporator coil may freeze:

 - Airflow restriction